simpleinjector/Documentation/source/advanced.rst

     container.RegisterManyForOpenGeneric(typeof(IValidator<>),
         typeof(IValidator<>).Assembly);

-By default **RegisterManyForOpenGeneric** searches the supplied assembly for all public types that implement the *IValidator<T>* interface and registers each type by their specific (closed generic) interface.
+By default **RegisterManyForOpenGeneric** searches the supplied assembly for all types that implement the *IValidator<T>* interface and registers each type by their specific (closed generic) interface.
 It even works for types that implement multiple closed versions of the given interface.

 .. container:: Note